DHTMLX/gantt-docs/data/desktop/server_side.md

 });
 ~~~

-The response object may contain any number of additional properties, they can be access via `response` argument of onAfterUpdate handler.
+The response object may contain any number of additional properties, they can be accessed via the `response` argument of the onAfterUpdate handler.

 The database's structure
 ------------------------------------------